hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_an_717174f5-dc73-4323-9e56-7d185e88586c-0_0.content.md

 ## Contact Us

 Have questions or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter @\_ai_search.
+Contact us at me@pavolhejny.com or follow us on Twitter @\_ai_search.

 <!--